Top 10 English Speaking Countries in Europe

 With the Br-exit, there has been some buzz about the importance of the English language in Europe.
 All English-speaking countries in Europe use it as a second language.
 And with the UK taking its leave, the importance of English has been under the microscope ever since.

-From the statement given by the President of the European Commission in 2017 where he switched to French, it seems that English translation services were to become a necessity.
+From the statement given by the President of the European Commission in 2017 when he switched to French, it seems that English translation services were to become a necessity.

 Europe has been unable to eliminate the English language from its midst.
 And the major reasons are all the countries in Europe that speak English.

 All European countries speak some level of English language.
 Some are more proficient while others are less proficient in English communication.
-Based on the adult population, we have compiled a list of the top ten European countries where the English language is spoken.
+Based on the adult population, we have compiled a list of the top ten English-speaking European countries.
 Take a look!

 English hit Belgium really hard in 2015 when the people enhanced their overall English level.
 And that boosted them straight to the top ten European countries that speak English.

-With a proficiency of 61.58%, Belgium is now on a topper’s of the list.
+With a proficiency of 61.58%, Belgium is now on the topper’s of the list.

 While the Polish language is working to make its own place in the UK, it is because of the increase in the rate of Poles that travel abroad.
 Due to this increased level, the people of Poland have realized the importance of English in the international world.